LehValensa/lightson-ng/README.md

 Unfortunately inhibitors do not control DPMS.
 Therefore DPMS disable/enable is performed as an additional step when disabling/enabling idle state.
 >DPMS control is not used for sleep state control.
 # Late check service
 When using a dynamic loop delay, chances that lighton-ng will miss unwanted sleep state are very low, but still they are.
-The Late Check service does the job to prevent the sleep mode for sure.
+The Late Check service does the job to **prevent the sleep mode for sure**.
 It is added as a runtime systemd service into the chain between the sleep.target and the actual call to suspend the system.

-Issues DBUS signal "DoLateCheckSignal" asking lightson-ng for performing checks. lightson-ng performs checks only (no inhibitors are set/removed) and returns the result in the form of signals EnableReasonsleepSignal and DisableReasonsleepSignal.
+Issues DBUS signal "DoLateCheckSignal" asking lightson-ng for performing checks. lightson-ng performs **checks only** (no inhibitors are set/removed) and returns the result in the form of signals EnableReasonsleepSignal and DisableReasonsleepSignal.

 A drawback of using Late Check is a strange behavior in system logs.
 At least, some processes (namely DBUS-controlled, such as Network Manager) are already ready to sleep before the sleep.target is reached.
 It should not be so, but it is, so that the behavior of the absolutely correct system's is not expected.

 Generally, the use of Late Check should be avoided as much as possible, and, thanks to the dynamic loop delay, it is.
 Late Check will surely work when the "Suspend" button is pressed.
 Therefore, if the PC does not go to sleep from the keyboard - check if lightson-ng did not set any inhibitors, shutdown the lightson-ng service if necessary.